Robert W. Ball: Magistri (1982)

 In England the heavy weather characteristics paid off.
 In the Channel Race Magistri won - probably my best ever result because against the best in the world, with a normal amateur crew.

 Farlinger sailed her exclusively offshore, and only for a short period, before selling her to Jacob Wallenberg of Stockholm, Sweden.
 Renamed Insdispensible II Wallenberg campaigned her successfully and competed as a member of the Swedish Admiral's Cup team in 1985.

-Magistri was an excellent, if small-ish, ocean racer that reaffirmed there was more to C&C's design touch than a wildcard like Evergreen.
+Magistri was a small, ocean racer that reaffirmed there was more to C&C's design touch than a wildcard like Evergreen.

 C&C 44 (1985)

 The C&C 44 was a solid top end to the C&C product line.
 With the fin keel version drawing more than eight feet, C&C offered a centreboard configuration to reduce draft to five feet, four in.
 The 44 continued a C&C tradition for nicely proportioned boats.

 In a July 1988 review, Lloyd Hircock wrote in Canadian Yachting magazine, "The C&C 44 is a splendid sea boat—dry, kindly, strong and seaworthy ...
 I rate the C&C 44 up there with the best of them.
 It is an impressive yacht to sail.
 It is strong and capable, and well designed for safe offshore passages for comfortable lake cruising.
 At the drop of a flag this design is ready to take to the race course."
 He did find fault with the inadequate cabin ventilation, the uncomfortable helm seat, as well as the aft genoa sheet track location and the location of the mainsheet traveller in the middle of the cockpit, which reduces cockpit seating space.